Toolsets

 Define parameters:

 Field Required Definition & Guidance ID Yes This is a unique key under the toolsets section of DIAL Admin.
-Display Name No A user-friendly label shown across the UI (e.g. GitHub, Google Maps).
+Display Name Yes A user-friendly label shown across the UI (e.g. GitHub, Google Maps).
 Description No Free-text note about the this toolset’s purpose, capabilities, or any other relevant details.
-Source Type Yes Choose between MCP and External Endpoint.
-External Endpoint Conditional External endpoint of the REST API.
+Source Type Yes Choose between the available source types of toolset: DIAL MCP Container and External Endpoint.
+External Endpoint Conditional Toolset API for MCP calls.
+The endpoint that a Quick App can call to fetch external data.
 Applies for External Endpoint source types.
 Container Conditional MCP server container ID.
-Applies for MCP deployment source types. -
+Applies for MCP Container source types. -

 Click Create to close the dialog and open the configuration screen.
 When done with toolset configuration, click Save.
 It may take some time for the changes to take effect after saving.